 The effect on protein balance has been shown in some studies that found that individuals who consumed diets in a caloric deficit were better able to maintain muscle mass when they increased protein intake frequency (22).
 So a major takeaway for bodybuilders is that if you’re undergoing a cutting phase, increasing meal frequency can definitely help maintain muscle mass – especially if you focus your meals on protein intake.

 Overall, meal frequency has little effect on body composition and should not be the swan song of every gym bro when it comes to “increasing metabolism,” or, whatever.
-The best diet for you is the one that you can adhere to (10).
+The main goal should be to increase protein, and if increasing meal frequency helps with that, then so be it.
+Ultimately, the best diet plan for you is the one that you can adhere to (10).
 If you find that you eat cleaner and feel better when eating more often throughout the day, then more power to you.
 Whatever helps you achieve your goals is going to best for you.
 Diets can be extremely individualized since people’s taste and preferences are so incredibly subjective – there will never be a, “one size fits all diet” and that’s perfectly okay.
 Stick to what you like, and when you’re conversationally approached by bro tank-wearing gym rats, turn your headphones up and hit the weights harder.

 - Aragon, A. A., et. al. (2017).
 International society of sports nutrition position stand: diets and body composition.
 Journal of the International Society of Sports Nutrition, 14(1), 16.

 - Arciero, P. J., Ormsbee, M. J., Gentile, C. L., Nindl, B. C., Brestoff, J. R., & Ruby, M. (2013).
 Increased protein intake and meal frequency reduces abdominal fat during energy balance and energy deficit.
 Obesity, 21(7), 1357-1366.